Diamond Color Guide

 IF - Internally Flawless: The diamonds that fall in this category have no internal flaws and only slight external blemishes.

-VSI: Very Slightly Included These diamonds come with minor inclusions that are hardly visible under 10X magnifications.
-Generally, the inclusions present in VS diamonds are invisible without magnification.
-The VS category is divided into two grades.
+VS: Very Slightly Included — These diamonds come with minor inclusions that are hardly visible under 10X magnification.
+The VS category is divided into VS1 and VS2.

-SI: Slightly Included The diamonds that fall under this category have evident inclusions visible to the trained grader under 10X loupe magnification.
-Diamonds in this grade are good in quality and less expensive.
-Primarily, The SI category is divided into three grades.
+SI: Slightly Included — The diamonds that fall under this category have evident inclusions visible to the trained grader under 10X loupe magnification.
+The SI category is divided into SI1, SI2, and SI3.

 Colorless and near-colorless diamonds are the most valuable.
 Though most diamonds may appear colorless to the naked eye, most diamonds contain slight traces of yellow or light brown when viewed under a jeweler's loupe.
-Depending on the stone's size, a single increase in color grade can boost a diamond's value by thousands of dollars per carat.
 A traditional engagement diamond is usually colorless or near-colorless.

-In nature, diamonds can also occur in shades of red, pink, blue, green, and deep yellow - These are called "Fancy diamonds."
-In the United States and worldwide, colorless diamonds are graded alphabetically and were introduced by the Gemological Institute of America (GIA).
+In nature, diamonds can also occur in shades of red, pink, blue, green, and deep yellow — these are called "Fancy diamonds."
+Colorless diamonds are graded alphabetically by the GIA.
 "Colorless" or "rare white" diamonds are of color grades D, E, and F. Diamonds of color grade D are rare and extremely valuable.